 This inspiring yet practical volume helps leaders communicate a powerful message rather than simply relaying information.
 Author Witt, who himself avoids the use of slides, offers advice on weaning oneself from PowerPoint and on making the best of it when its use is required.
 He also shares unique insights on when and why to speak and how to deliver a compelling message.
 The book is a quick read and a lasting resource.
 It is available from booksellers.

-Click & Wow!
+Point, Click & Wow!
 The Techniques and Habits of Successful Presenters, Third Edition

 Claudyne Wilder, Pfeiffer, 2008

 Point, Click & Wow! is a rich guide for anyone who wants to present persuasively using PowerPoint.
 The preparation checklists are excellent tools for beginners and experts, and the suggestions for avoiding problems can save you and your audience embarrassment and frustration.
 The book offers excellent advice on using slides creatively to bring concepts and data to life through stories.
 Buy it from your favorite bookseller.